-To date, a variety of milestones have been achieved, most notably the implementation of the Culture programme from 2007-2013.
+The man milestone has been the implementation of the Culture programme from 2007-2013.

-In addition to this, the European Commission has established a network of experts in the field of culture, as well as publishing a variety of reports, studies, and policies on support to the culture sector.
+The European Commission has also established a network of culture experts and has published reports, studies, and policies on support to the culture sector.

 What are the next steps?